luciopaiva/java-nio-tcp-perf/README.md

 Then run both `server.sh` and `client.sh`, each on a separate terminal window.
 They will look for `tcp-java-perf-1.0-SNAPSHOT.jar`, which should be either in the same folder or in `build/libs`.

+To run the server:

+    ./server.sh 3000

+Where `3000` should be replaced by the port the server should listen on.

+And the client:

+    ./client.sh 1.2.3.4 3000 100

+Where `1.2.3.4` is the server's IP address, `3000` is the server port and `100` is how many socket connections should be opened.

 ## Things learned

 ### Do not create sockets in a separate thread